-The Industrial Managed Switch provides three different running speeds - 10Mbps, 100Mbps, 1000Mbps, 2500Mbps, 5000Mbps or 10000Mbps and automatically distinguishes the speed of incoming connection.
+The Industrial Managed Switch provides different running speeds - 10Mbps, 100Mbps, 1000Mbps and 2500Mbps - and is able to automatically distinguishes the speed of incoming connection.

 This section describes the hardware features of Industrial Managed Switch.
 For easier management and control of the Industrial Managed Switch, familiarize yourself with its display indicators and ports.
 Front panel illustrations in this chapter display the unit LED indicators.
 Before connecting any network device to the Industrial Managed Switch, read this chapter carefully.